 local Greater Houston competitive runners from time to time.

 I use the Jack Daniels Running Formula, no, not the booze, the training formula.
 I have used it in my own training so I know it works.
 It takes motivation and concentration.
 Natural skill helps, but what we are born with can be further developed.
 I look forward to taking your situation, whatever it is, and pointing you in the right direction to reach all your goal.
+And, yes it has been around for a while, but some runner coaches are still going back to it!

 2023 at University of Houston's indoor track.
 Ino finished the 800m in 4:15:30, just 49 seconds off his own American record of 3:36:42 set in 2020.
 He should have no problem in December when he turns 90, in capturing new age bracket first's.
 Not to rest on his laurels, but he still holds the American record in the outdoor 1500m for M85-89.

 Running isn't just good for the body.
-It's also an exercise for the mind and soul, said Thomas Woltz, a Houston running coach and 75-year-old-life-long runner. " You just should feel better.
+It's also an exercise for the mind and soul, said Thomas Woltz, a Houston running coach and 76-year-old-life-long runner. " You just should feel better.
 You should feel mentally satisfied,"

 Woltz said, adding this activity or some other repetitive one can improve a person's ability to set and